-- Limit your activity for the first 24 hours after surgery.
-You may then gradually resume your usual activities as you feel up to it - No heavy lifting or pushing, active sports, strenuous exercise, or heavy household work for 2 weeks - Objects that cannot be lifted with one hand are considered too heavy - You may walk and do light household activities - You may plan to return to work in 1-2 weeks, or as instructed
+Limit your activity for the next 24 hours.
+You may then gradually resume your usual activities as you feel up to it.
+No heavy lifting or pushing, active sports, strenuous exercise, or heavy household work for 2 weeks.
+Objects that cannot be lifted with one hand are considered too heavy.
+You may walk and do light household activities.
+You may plan to return to work in 1 to 2 weeks, or as instructed.